HaojiongZhang/TUH-EEG-Dataset/README.md

 # TUH-EEG-Dataset
+This project seeks to acquire and reformat the 30,000 EEG patient files provided by the Temple Univeristy Hospital into a database that's easy for acquiring clean epochs for training machine learning models and to gain a global view about the connections between each individual corpuses.
-The dataset is organized into a two level hierarchy design with a top level CSVs that summarizes the metadata of the other corpuses.
+The dataset is organized into a two level hierarchy design with a top level CSV that summarizes the metadata of the other corpuses.
 Each row is uniquely deteremined by a patient Id and session number combination, which combined with certain labels/artifacts can be used to acquire specific information from the lower level CSVs.